TOP

 Contact Us

 Ocean kayaking is one of the best ways to explore Rio's beautiful coast and enjoy unique views of the city and its forested mountains.
-We start the trip at Praia Vermelha, where the Sugar Loaf . .
+We start the trip at Praia Vermelha, where the Sugar Loaf Mountain . .

 Country: Brazil